 As I’ve mentioned in my recipes and in my PPF book, I cook sweet potatoes in batches.
 More than I will use for a given meal.
 That way they are at the ready in the fridge to use in recipes — or use in a salad bowl (my typical lunch).

 Now, I know many of you love my apple-hemp muffins and the lemon cranberry muffins (and also the chocolate orange muffins in PPF).
 I hear from you all often about those recipes.
 But… I think these Sweet Potato Muffins rival any of these!

 Indeed!
 I made them again this week and one of my girls said “mom these are my most favorite muffins ever“.

 She’s got good taste!

 Seriously, though, these Sweet Potato Muffins are incredibly tender.

 They almost seem like they have a little oil in them – but there is no oil added to this recipe.
 I give credit to the hemp seeds, which are blended into the sweet potato base.
 Magical!

 I’ll wait to hear what you all think.
 Please share your thoughts on these Sweet Potato Muffins!

-For more vegan muffins, check out these recipes:
+For more vegan muffins and homemade bread, check out these recipes:

 Vegan Sweet Potato Muffins